Hamiltonian and Noether charges in first order gravity: Conserved charges

 Finally, we have seen in Section~\ref{sec:4.3} that the variation of the Neih-Yan term on shell is proportional to the variation of the Holst term, so all the results for the Noether charge of the Holst term apply directly here.
 Namely, for the Neih-Yan term, with its boundary term, given in (\ref{well_defined_NY}), we obtain that its Noether charge 2-form is \be Q_{\xi\mathrm{NYB}}=2\k\g Q_{\xi\mathrm{HB}}\, , \ee so that its integrals over $S_\infty$ and $S_\D$ vanish as well.

 Let us end this section with a remark.
-As we have shown, the Noether charges at infinity of all the topological terms vanish for asymptotically flat boundary conditions, but this is not the case for locally asymptotically anti-de Sitter (AAdS) space-times.
-In \cite{rodrigo}, AAdS asymptotic conditions are considered and the Noether charge at infinity of the Palatini action with negative cosmological constant term turns out to be divergent.
+One should note that the Noether charges at infinity of all the topological terms vanish for asymptotically flat boundary conditions, but this is not the case for locally asymptotically anti-de Sitter (AAdS) space-times.
+In \cite{rodrigo} and \cite{aros}, AAdS asymptotic conditions are considered and the Noether charge at infinity of the Palatini action with negative cosmological constant term turns out to be divergent.
 In that case the Euler term is added in order to make the action well defined and finite.
 With this modification, the non vanishing (infinite) Noether charge becomes finite for the well defined action.
+This illustrates that, in several respects, asymptotic AdS and asymptotically flat gravity behave in qualitatively different manners.